Recent Book Release & News

 In this rapid fire book the North Pole constellations are used to solve the ancient mysteries of the world, from the enigmatic Pyramids, to the “world” ending Mayan Reset.

-And now in a major breakthrough, one of the key predictions made in this book is confirmed.
+Now in a major breakthrough, one of the key predictions made in this book is confirmed.

 Amazon Kindle Books are also available on Kindle for Ipad, iphone, and other smartphones.